 ————— ————— ————— ————— ————— ————— ————— ————— ————— —————

 Initial Idea: The Translucent Foot

-The Goal: Create and animate a translucent foot making track, and create a video clip from that so one can see the both the internal and external features of the track as they form.
+The Goal: Create and animate a semi-visible foot making a track, and create a video clip.

 This early example uses animation to control the foot, with Rigid Body physics controlling the formation of the track (the interactions between sand objects and the foot surface).

 (Human foot mesh from MakeHuman.org)

 ——————- ——————- ——————— ————— ————— ————— ————— ————— —————

 Canine Claw Tip Leaves Track in Fine Sand

 Page: How To See Tracks …

 Dust Compressions (Dull on Shiny by Canine Toe Pad)